zb3/chrome-android-customscripts/README.md

 # CustomScripts

-This is an attempt at patching mobile chrome to inject scripts into websites.
-Note the experimental nature of this project, it was built mainly to test if something like that can be possible, and to see how.
-It works, but it has many limitations, and therefore it can't be considered a tool to run GreaseMonkey scripts for chrome on Android.
-Also, **it's not an ad blocker** and not a "privacy" related fork of the browser.
+This project provides a **limited** support for running userscripts in Chrome on Android.
+This is done by patching the APK by injecting additional code.
+No recompilation is needed, only the Java part is patched.

-It was "tested" against Chrome 66 (but see constraints), and **there's a high chance it won't work with newer versions**.
+This is only an experiment (a fun one), so while this thing works (with many limitations) on Chrome 66, **there's a high chance it won't work with newer versions**.
+After all, it relies on internal APIs.
-Hopefully, some parts of this can be reused for other purposes...

 CS can also inject...
 Service Workers.
-Service Workers are better at blocking requests, however target origins must be known before injecting (technically, this part could be done outside the app)
+Service Workers are better at blocking requests, however target origins must be known before injecting (technically, this part could be done outside the app).

 ## Constraints
+Unfortunately, some necessary interfaces are not exposed to the java part, that's why CS is barely useful.
+I wish this list was shorter...

 * limited capabilities compared to GM:
     * injected scripts/serviceworkers have no additional permissions (CSP applies to them)
     * scripts cannot be injected into frames
     * scripts cannot be injected at `document-start` which makes CS unsuitable for blocking scripts and other page functionality
     * not directly compatible with some userscripts (different url pattern, no GM_ functions)
     * scripts cannot store data (that pages can't access)
+* currently all scripts are loaded into memory (stored as... utf16?) when the browser starts, this needs to be fixed asap
 * Service Workers can only be injected into origins directly specified, no wildcards possible
 * modifying a script currently requires restarting the browser
 * requires at least Android L (can be worked around though, problems with multidex and possibly other)